Home Compare NDX1.DE vs ROKU

 Nordex vs Roku: Which Stock Looks Stronger in 2026?

 Nordex SE holds the cleaner structural position, with stability as the main driver and valuation adding further support.
-Roku does not offset that deficit through any equally strong structural edge elsewhere.
+Roku still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The clearest separation starts in stability, but valuation adds another real layer to the result.
-Nordex SE leads by 22 points on the overall comparison score.
+The overall score gap is 10 points in favour of Nordex SE.

 Trajectory Similarity